 Retiring in Germany has plenty of perks for expats, with great healthcare and a high standard of living.
 This guide explains what to arrange for retirement in Germany.

-While Germany has long been an attractive country for expats to live, work and study, retiring in Germany is still a fairly new idea unlike in nearby countries such as France, Spain and Portugal.
+While Germany has long been an attractive country for working expats, retiring in Germany is still a fairly new idea unlike in nearby countries such as France, Spain, and Portugal.
 The popularity of retirement in Germany, however, is increasing and it’s not hard to see why.

 This guide explains who can retire to Germany, the retirement age in Germany and other important things to consider with regards to the German retirement system, such as healthcare insurance, inheritance tax, and German residency.

 Retiring in Germany: who can retire?